-It’s fair to assume that most people don’t wish to be beaten by their spouse, girlfriend, boyfriend or other intimate partner.
-But it’s not accurate to say no one wants to be hit by their lover.
-In fact, many people throughout the world enjoy a little pain with their pleasure and participate in healthy, and consensual bondage and S&M play.
-Unfortunately, S&M and domestic violence are often confused for one another and participants in this lifestyle are sometimes wrongfully charged with spousal assault and battery.
+It’s fair to assume that most people don’t wish to be beaten by their spouse, girlfriend, boyfriend, or other intimate partner.
+But it’s not accurate to say no one wants to be hit by their lover, and over half of all people fantasize about dominating or being dominated by a partner.
+Many people throughout the world enjoy a little pain with their pleasure and participate in healthy and consensual bondage and S&M play.
+Unfortunately, S&M and domestic violence are often confused with one another, and participants in this lifestyle are sometimes wrongfully charged with spousal assault and battery.

 No, at least not in most places in the US.
 While some states have rules concerning the use of handcuffs, it is legal, for the most part, to tie up a consenting partner.
 Like all sexual activities, though, these activities are only legal as long as one partner has consented, so if the bound person wishes to be released, failing to do so could be considered false imprisonment.
 If the other individual continues to perform sex acts while refusing to untie them, they could face rape charges.

 Technically, yes, but it’s a complicated topic.
 Obviously, if one person does not agree to a BDSM activity or revokes their consent to it, the activity must stop, or it becomes a crime.
 However, even with complete consent, certain S&M activities are illegal because individuals cannot consent to these behaviors legally.
 For example, a person cannot agree to be murdered or tortured.